 In addition, the tracing paper allows you to layer another drawing to create new iterations on top of the old one to create new iterations.

-FAQs about notebooks and sketchbooks for architects
+FAQs about the best sketchbooks for architects

 Why do architects use sketchbooks?